007n7/007n7/README.md

 ︶⊹︶︶୨୧︶︶⊹︶

-🩸  do  not  interact  with  me  if you  are  an  `adult`  ,  under  `thirteen`  ,  pro  /  dark`shipper`  ,  or  `homestuck`  fandom  —  i  `wont`  respond  to  interactions from those these apply to
+🩸  do  not  interact  with  me  if you  are  an  `adult`  ,  under  `thirteen`  ,  pro  /  dark`shipper`  ,  or  `homestuck`  fandom  —  i very likely `wont`  respond  to  interactions from those these apply to

 ✦ <ins>**EXT.**<ins>